Marathon world record progression: History

+On April 26, 2026, Sabastian Sawe and Yomif Kejelcha became the first individuals to run a record-eligible marathon in under two hours, at the 2026 London Marathon.

 Criteria for record eligibility

 For a performance to be ratified as a world record by World Athletics, the marathon course on which the performance occurred must be 42.195 km long, measured in a defined manner using the calibrated bicycle method (the distance in kilometers being the official distance; the distance in miles is an approximation) and meet other criteria that rule out artificially fast times produced on courses aided by downhill slope or tailwind.
 The criteria include: